highruned/node-std/readme.md

 The API is still under construction, and may experience highly volatile changes.

 ## Contribute
-You can find STD in the `src` directory, which is CoffeeScript compiled down to JavaScript in the `lib` directory.
+You can find the library in the `src` directory, which is CoffeeScript compiled down to JavaScript in the `lib` directory.

 Command to watch and compile: